 Essential Preparation Methods for CBAP Certification Exam Include –

-- Study BABOK (v3) Guide – BABOK (v3) is the core study material for CBAP exam. so, One need to understand and master (not cram) all concepts and knowledge areas in BABOK to be able to pass the exam.
+- Study BABOK (v3) Guide – BABOK (v3) is the core study material for the CBAP exam. so, One needs to understand and master (not cram) all concepts and knowledge areas in BABOK to pass the exam.

-- Attend CBAP Preparatory Training – CBAP preparatory trainings through IIBA’s endorsed education providers will not just fulfil the Professional Development Hours eligibility criterion but also make you understand the concepts and prepare you for the exam in a structured manner.
+- Attend CBAP Preparatory Training – CBAP preparatory training through IIBA’s endorsed education providers will not just fulfill the Professional Development Hours eligibility criterion but also make you understand the concepts and prepare you for the exam in a structured manner.

-- Attempt as many practice tests as possible – since Majority of questions in CBAP exam are scenario and case-study based.
+- Attempt as many practice tests as possible – Since the Majority of questions in the CBAP exam are scenario and case-study based.
 Practice as many sample questions and attempt as many simulation tests as you can in order to gain confidence and understand how prepared you are to sit for the exam.